 - Shopify Plans – $29 to 299 per month (see our review here)

 - BigCommerce Plans – $29.95 – $249.95 per month (see our review here)

 The higher plans for these pure online store builders are much more expensive.
 But obviously, their tools are much more powerful as well.

-Having said that, we feel that the Weebly eCommerce price for their Business and Performance plans are very fairly priced when compared to its peers and others.
+Having said that, we feel the Weebly eCommerce price for its Business and Performance plans are very fairly priced when compared to its peers and others.